Demystifying drain drains: A novice's guide

 What can cause clogs to drainage pipes?

-Avoid using chemicals in drain cleaners because they could damage your plumbing drain system and also harm the environment.
+Avoid using chemicals in drain cleaners because they can cause damage to your drains and harm the environment.

-The signs of a leaky plumbing drain include the growth of mold, water damage and unpleasant odors.
+Signs of a leaky drain include the growth of mold, water damage, and smells that are foul.

 The smell of foul odors could be an indication of a problem in your draining system for your plumbing.
-It’s recommended to have it checked by a professional in order to fix the problem.
+It’s recommended to have it examined by a professional who can fix the problem.

 Tags: Drains, Plumbing, Tools Categories: Plumber